Should you hold an eligible pension card, you may be eligible for a rates rebate on your property.

 If you hold a current Pension Concession Card (not a Health Care Card) or a Veteran Affairs Gold Card, which stipulates TPI or War Widow, you may claim a rebate on your sole or principal place of residence.

-The rebate is 50% of the total rates and charges, up to the maximum State Government rebate amount of $218.30.
+The rebate is 50 percent of the total rates and charges, up to the maximum State Government rebate amount of $247.

 You may become eligible for a rebate during the financial year.
 To obtain the concession rebate you must lodge a written application to obtain a rebate for that rating year.